An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Learn Your Way

 \section{Learn Your Way}

-\textit{Learn Your Way} is an experimental platform that leverages generative AI to transform textbook PDFs into a variety of formats, or multiple representations, previously described at \cite{LYWtechreport}.
-We used \textit{Learn Your Way} to test our research hypotheses.
-These content transformations were grounded in pedagogical theories that demonstrate that multiple representations of content can be a powerful way to learn \cite{Mayer1990, mayer1998cognitive}.
-The student is able to choose the format they want to engage with based on their learning preferences.
+\textit{Learn Your Way} is an experimental platform that leverages generative AI to transform textbook PDFs into a variety of formats, or multiple representations \citep{LYWtechreport}.
+We used \textit{Learn Your Way} to test our research hypotheses. \textit{Learn Your Way} is not intended to be an educational product used in classrooms.
+Rather, it is a way for us to test how AI and pedagogical theories have the potential of impacting learning outcomes.
+These content transformations were grounded in pedagogical theories that demonstrate that multiple representations of content can be a powerful way to learn \citep{Mayer1990, mayer1998cognitive}. \textit{Learn Your Way also} incorporates learner control over format selection, a feature theoretically grounded in Self-Determination Theory (SDT) \citep{ryan2000self}.
+By enabling this choice, we aim to augment the students' perceived autonomy, a known precursor to enhancing intrinsic motivation, cognitive effort allocation, task performance, and self-efficacy (or perceived competence) \citep{Reber2009, SCHNEIDER2018, patall2008effects}.